-Dr. Ruth Tincoff Psychology Assistant Professor
+Dr. Ruth Tincoff Psychology Associate Professor

 I teach courses on developmental and cognitive psychology, general psychology, and psychological science/research methods.
 My teaching philosophy is borrowed directly from what we have learned about human cognition and development - we are naturally curious information seekers.
 For students taking classes with me, your curiosity, what you already know, and the work you do with me and other students are all essential parts of your learning.